Donald Trump asks the Court of Appeal to delay the publication of the January 6 files - ExBulletin

 Donald Trump asks the Court of Appeal to delay the publication of the January 6 files

+Unless a court order, the National Archives are expected to hand over Trump’s call logs, draft speeches and other insurgency-related material on Friday

-WASHINGTON – Former U.S. President Donald Trump on Thursday asked a federal appeals court to temporarily block disclosure of records to a House committee investigating the January 6 insurgency led by his supporters.
+Former President Donald Trump has asked a federal appeals court to temporarily block disclosure of records to a House committee investigating the January 6 insurgency led by his supporters.

-Congress sought the records to gain a better understanding of the Jan.6 attack on Capitol Hill, in which rioters ransacked the building and forced lawmakers to hide who certified Trump’s election defeat to President Joe Biden.
+Congress sought the records to gain a better understanding of the Jan.6 attack on Capitol Hill, in which rioters ransacked the building and forced lawmakers to hide who certified Mr. Trump’s electoral defeat to President Joe Biden.

-Biden waived executive privilege over documents.
-Trump then went to court arguing that as a former president he still had the right to exercise privilege over the files and that their publication would harm the presidency in the future.
+Mr. Biden waived executive privilege over documents.
+Mr Trump then went to court arguing that as a former president he still had the right to exercise privilege over records and that their publication would harm the presidency in the future.

 US District Judge Tanya Chutkan on Tuesday rejected the arguments, noting in part that “presidents are not kings and the plaintiff is not president.”
 She again denied an emergency motion from Trump on Wednesday.

-In their appeal to the court of appeals, Trump’s lawyers wrote that without suspension, the former president “would suffer irreparable harm as a result of the effective denial of a constitutional and statutory right to be fully heard on a serious disagreement. between the former president and the outgoing president ”.
+In their appeal to the court of appeals, lawyers for Mr. Trump wrote that without suspension, the former president “would suffer irreparable harm as a result of the effective denial of a constitutional and statutory right to be fully heard on a serious disagreement between the former president and the outgoing president. ”

 Sources